Virginia Bicycle Accident Attorneys

 The necessity to share the road with bicycles is constantly increasing.
 Whether for health reasons or to save money on gas prices, more and more people are turning to their bicycles for both exercise and to commute to and from work.
 In fact, the National Highway Traffic Safety Administration (NHTSA) reported that the amount of Americans traveling by bicycle to work increased from 488,000 to 786,000 between 2000 and 2012.
 Unfortunately, the NHTSA also reported in 2010 that 620 bicyclists were killed and 52,000 were reported injured.

-Here is a video from our Norfolk accident attorneys about bicycle safety:
+Here is a video from our Virginia bicycle accident attorneys about bicycle safety:

-If you need help from our personal injury attorneys because you were involved in a bicycle accident, please contact Kalfus & Nachman PC by calling (855) 880-8163.
+If you need help from our bicycle attorneys because you were involved in a bicycle accident, please contact Kalfus & Nachman PC by calling (855) 880-8163.

 Bike Accident Injuries